apidb-io/ansibledb_opensource/README.md

 Disclaimer
 ----------
-The ansible facts you send to APIDB will be stored in our DB.
-This will be remote from your company datacentre.
 Only send facts you are happy to send and make use of the "Resticted Keys" functionality.
-We also offer an onsite solution where we can setup APIDB within your own Datacentre, removing many security concerns.

-Contact us for pricing and setup information.